sdm-lang/sdml-vscode/README.md

 Some of the TextMate bundle's snippets have been copied over as well.

+The SDML command-line tool is integrated via the Terminal window.
+The available commands are:

+* Draw Concept Diagram
+* Draw Entity-Relationship Diagram
+* Draw UML Class Diagram

 ## Known Issues

 Does not yet support formal constraints.

-The SDML command-line tools is not integrated.

 ## Manual Installation